Jazz hold off late rally, beat undermanned Warriors 113-109

 Injuries left the short-handed Warriors with just eight available players.
 The Jazz took advantage of that limited depth early, connecting on 61% of their field goal attempts in the first half.

+“If this was college and you only played two games in a week, you could do it without problem,” Golden State coach Steve Kerr said.
+“The number of games, the travel, the NBA schedule, it wears on you and to do this with eight guys is tough.”

-Golden State managed to hang with Utah during the first quarter.
-The Warriors twice took a one-point lead in the period.
+Golden State managed to hang with Utah during the first quarter, and the Warriors twice took a one-point lead in the period.
 They went up 20-19 after Burks capped an 8-0 run with consecutive baskets and then claimed a 28-27 lead on a putback layup by Marquese Chriss.

 A four-point play from Mitchell helped start a 22-6 run that gave the Jazz a 60-43 lead in the second quarter.
 Bogdanovic finished off the spurt with back-to-back baskets.